 No-Bake Chocolate Brownies

 A minimum of fuss goes into preparing no-bake chocolate brownies so tasty, it is difficult to believe that they are healthy.

 Use equal quantities of dates and walnuts, and add a pinch of sea salt, some cocoa power, and a splash of vanilla essence, extract, or paste.
 Put all the ingredients in a food processor, process until they are mixed properly, and the mass begins to stick together.
 Press the mixture into a tin, and cut it into squares, or form small balls with it using your hands.

 Sweetened tofu is an excellent way to enjoy dessert while ensuring you get a healthy amount of protein.
 Depending on the sweetener you use, your pudding could also deliver healthy antioxidants.

 Making it is as simple as blending silken tofu with cocoa powder and honey or maple syrup.
 You could always dress it up with fresh berries, such as blueberries or raspberries.
-Making this dessert is almost as easy as finding places to gamble online in NZ when you are in the mood for rewarding action.
+Making this dessert is almost as easy as finding places to gamble online when you are in the mood for rewarding action.